gioortizb/gioortizb/README.md

 - 👋 Hi, I’m @gioortizb, better known as Gia.
-- 👀 I’m interested in utilizing new technology tools to bring non-profits great work to the 21st century.
+- 👀 I’m interested in utilizing new technology tools to bring non-profits into the 21st century.
 - 🌱 I’m currently learning how to use new data visualization tools and coding with Python.
 - 💞️ I’m looking to collaborate on projects available for challenging aspiring data scientists.
 - 📫 To reach me, contact me at giovana.ortiz16@gmail.com